FLOW IN POLYCRYSTALLINE ICE Part 2 - Background information By Chris Wilson and Brett Marmo |

 ||

-Figure 2.3.1: The crystal structure of ice Ih, showing the arrangement of molecules projected onto the plane.
+structure of ice Ih, showing the arrangement of molecules projected onto

 The propagation of dislocations results in the re-arrangement of protons (Glen 1968).
 When a dislocation moves along a slip plane, material above the plane moves relative to the material below by an amount equal to the Burgers vector.
 This movement does not affect the arrangement of oxygen atoms as they remain in tetrahedral coordination with the surrounding oxygens.
 However, the dislocation increases the disorder of the hydrogen atoms (Fig. 2.3.2).
 The disorder of protons is an infringement of the Bernal-Fowler rule.
 This disorder of protons is referred to as a Bjerrum defect (Bjerrum 1951), and is specific to the ice structure.
 As the dislocation propagates it creates a pair of Bjerrum defects: L-defects, which are bonds with no protons; and D-defect, which are bonds with two protons (Fig. 2.3.2). |